“You can win this race. I’m not saying you’re gonna win, but you can.” -Coach Jerry Schumacher

 Then it was off to altitude camp for a month of training in the mountains.
 This time we went to Mammoth Lakes, California for 6 weeks of living at 8,500ft and training at 7,000ft- woof!
 The views were gorgeous and I was putting in a lot of hard work with my crew until I started feeling pain in my left foot… I got an MRI and found out that I had a stress reaction in my 2nd metatarsal.
 Bummer!
-I had to drop out of the Oslo Diamond League steeplechase, Prefontaine Classic Diamond League 1500, and then even the USA Championships.
+I had to drop out of the Oslo Diamond League, Prefontaine Classic Diamond League, and then even the USA Championships.

 Second goal: Failed- didn’t even make it to the starting line!

 Once I got to Portland, things really started turning around.
-My workouts were going pretty well, so my coach and I decided to make a kind of crazy, last-ditch effort to get me qualified for the Diamond League final and go out to Monaco for the last steeplechase of the season with points on the line to qualify for finals.
-Monaco was beautiful and the race was super fast (World and American records were broken), but I just wasn’t quite ready for that pace yet after having so much time off due to injury.
+My workouts were going pretty well, a sign that all that cross training at altitude had paid off.
+So my coach and I decided to make a kind of crazy, last-ditch effort to get me qualified for the Diamond League final and I went to Monaco for the last steeplechase of the season.
+This was my last chance to score any Diamond League points and qualify for finals.
+Monaco was beautiful and the race was super fast (my teammate, Courtney, broke the American record!), but I just wasn’t quite ready for that pace yet after having so much time off due to injury.
 I gave it my best shot, but came away with a 12th place finish, not earning any points for the final.

 Goal 3: Nope

 After Monaco I went back to Portland for more training and this is when something special happened.
 All of a sudden my workouts were going GREAT.
 My body felt so good and dang, it feels good to feel good!
 I knew I was in PR shape, now I just had to find some good races to get in.

 European Summer Part 2